 Nestled in the foothills of the Appalachian Mountains, the Gallia County Local School District covers approximately 450 square miles and serves 2,767 students.

-District buses covering 43 routes transport students more than 4,000 miles a day over mostly secondary and township roads.
-The school district’s facilities include four K-8 elementary buildings, one K-4 building, one 5-8 building, and two 9-12 high schools.
+District buses covering 31 routes transport students more than 4,000 miles a day over mostly secondary and township roads.
+The school district’s facilities include four PK-5 elementary buildings, one 6-8 building, one 6-12 middle/high school and one 9-12 high school.

 The school district offers a full range of educational programs to meet the unique needs of its students Pre-K through grade 12.
 Programs bridging the full spectrum of special education are offered for qualifying students, i.e. classes for children with multiple impairments to those for gifted students in grades 4-8.
 The district has operated a summer intervention program for eight years for students in grades K-6 as well as a three-week proficiency intervention program for students in grades 9-12.